-The benefit of hospice is that it allows the patient and family to stay together in the comfort of their own home or facility.
-Agapé Hospice & Palliative Care’s vision is to help people leave this world peacefully, comfortably, and surrounded by people who care.
+The benefit of hospice is that it allows the patient and family to stay together in the comfort of their own home.
+Agape Hospice & Palliative Care’s vision is to help people leave this world peacefully, comfortably, and surrounded by people who care.

 For most people, having end of life discussions with family members is very difficult and, in most cases, avoided.
 Although difficult, it is best for families to share their wishes long before this becomes an immediate concern.
 In many circumstances patients with a terminal illness may lose their ability to communicate with loved ones, leaving family members to assume, and forced to make uncomfortable decisions during an already stressful time.

-Hospice care is for people who have a life expectancy of six months or less and have chosen to focus on pain and symptom relief over healing treatment.
-Diagnoses commonly associated with Hospice care include these and other terminal diseases:
+Hospice is for people who have a life expectancy of six months or less and have chosen to focus on pain and symptom relief over healing treatment.
+People considering hospice need to ask themselves just a few questions.

 - Heart Disease